SEIR-7-06/ajax-and-apis/README.md

 *   **HEAD**: Retrieve the headers for a resource.

 Of these, `"GET"` and `"POST"` are the most commonly used.

+> What's the difference between `PUT` and `PATCH`? `PUT` should be reserved for replacing an existing resource while `PATCH` can be used for updating pieces of an existing resource.

 #### Response